-Significance criteria Assessment of significance An action is likely to have a signi An action is likely to have a significant impact on a vulnerable species if there is a real chance or possibility that it will: Lead to a long-term decrease in the size of an important population of a species The population of Squatter Pigeon that uses habitat within the study area is considered not to be an important population.
-It is considered that the removal of 15.8 ha of Squatter Pigeon habitat will not lead to a long-term decrease in the size of an important population.
+Significance criteria Assessment of significance An action is likely to have a significant impact on a vulnerable species if there is a real chance or possibility that it will: Lead to a long-term decrease in the size of an important population of a species The population of Squatter Pigeon that uses habitat within the study area is considered not to be an important population.
+It is considered that the removal of 15.5 ha of Squatter Pigeon habitat will not lead to a long-term decrease in the size of an important population.
 Reduce the area of occupancy of an important population The population of Squatter Pigeon that uses habitat within the study area is considered not to be an important population.
-The removal of 15.8 ha of Squatter Pigeon habitat is considered unlikely to reduce the area of occupancy of an important population.
+The removal of 15.5 ha of Squatter Pigeon habitat is considered unlikely to reduce the area of occupancy of an important population.
 Fragment an existing important population into two or more populations The population of Squatter Pigeon that uses the habitat within the study area is considered not to be an important population.
-The removal of 15.8 ha of Squatter Pigeon habitat is considered unlikely to fragment an existing important population into two or more populations.
+The removal of 15.5 ha of Squatter Pigeon habitat is considered unlikely to fragment an existing important population into two or more populations.